International Student Housing

 Where will I live once I arrive?

-Depending upon your arrival date, you will either be placed in a temporary location or in some cases you may move directly into your assigned room.
+- Depending upon your arrival date, you will either be placed in a temporary location or directly into your assigned room.

 Who will my roommate be?

-Once students recieve an assignment, if there are any roommates assigned to the space they will be viewable on your Housing Self-Service.
+- Once students receive an assignment, if there are any roommates assigned to the space they will be viewable on your Housing Self-Service.

 Can I cook my own food?

-Students required to live on campus are required to have a meal plan.
-To review permitted items please review the Student Housing Handbook [PDF].
+- Students required to live on campus are required to have a meal plan.
+To review permitted items please review the Student Housing Handbook.
 Some residence halls, but not all, have kitchens which you can use if you reside in that building.

 Where do we wash our clothes?

-There are washers and dryers available in or near every hall.
-For more information about laundry go here.
+- There are washers and dryers available in or near every hall.
+Click here for more information about laundry.

 Can I smoke on campus?